deepconsc/tensorrt_yolov5/README.md

 [<img src="https://github.com/ultralytics/yolov5/releases/download/v1.0/splash-export-competition.png">](https://github.com/ultralytics/yolov5/discussions/3213)

+# Notes
+The repository is in beta version, yet 90% of todos are accomplished.
+I'll be updating the repository to final version in the week of July 12-16.

+Bonus point:
+- As long as Jetson Xavier makes excellent mini-node for distributed inference, I'll be including codebase and tutorial for Xavier as well.

 # JetPack
 Firstly you should get latest JetPack *v4.5.1* from NVIDIA and boot it onto Jetson Nano.
 You could find JetPack download options ***[here](https://developer.nvidia.com/embedded/jetpack)***